Mustafa-2021/my_projects/README.md

 # My Jupyter Projects

 Welcome to **My Jupyter Projects**!
-This repository is a curated collection of my key data‑science and machine‑learning workflows, each encapsulated in its own Jupyter Notebook and folder.
+This repository is a curated collection of my key data‑science, machine‑learning and AI workflows, each encapsulated in its own Jupyter Notebook and folder.

 ---